Murbie/CSC-842/Module 4/README.md

 http://stackoverflow.com/questions/33649043/powershell-how-to-get-antivirus-product-details

 ##Future Work
+Connect to other computers in the same domain with credentials to be able to extract anti-virus information from each machine.

 Be able to detect my own statuses based on the hex value of the product state in the WMI.
 Ran into issues and could not figure out how to properly read the hex values.
 Will implement this in the next cycle.

 https://social.msdn.microsoft.com/Forums/en-US/6501b87e-dda4-4838-93c3-244daa355d7c/wmisecuritycenter2-productstate?forum=vblanguage